kaga/kaga.github.io/version-control/_posts/2021-03-07-Git-Part-4-Pull-Request.markdown

 I also thought I was experienced and careful enough to solo for a while too.
 How wrong I was.

-Involving with another developer in **Pull Request** is a much different process than reviewing your own work.
+Beware that involving **Pull Request with another developer** is a much different process than reviewing your own work.

 ### Draft Pull Request For Sharing Initial Ideas

-I don't think there is a doubt that, getting early feedback directly contribute to the success of any projects.
-Once significant amount of time has been invested in interpreting scope of the task and customer requirements, it is time to see if the work is on track and re-confirming expectations.
+I don't think there is a doubt that, getting early feedbacks directly contribute to the success of any projects.
+Once significant amount of time has been invested in interpreting scope of the task and customer requirements, it is time to see if the work is on track and opportunity to confirm expectations.

 > "I have implemented this feature, do you think it is going to work?"
 >